fawaz-dabbaghieh/bubble_gun/README.md

 Examples:
 * Extracting a neighborhood of size 100 nodes around the node with id 540

-  `./main.py -g test_graph.gfa bfs --start 540 --neighborhood_size 100 --output_neighborhood output.gfa`
+  `BubbleGun -g test_graph.gfa bfs --start 540 --neighborhood_size 100 --output_neighborhood output.gfa`
 * Extracting the neighborhoods of size 100 nodes around nodes 500, 540, and 1509.
 Regardless if these neighborhood are connected or not, they all will be in the same output file.

-  `./main.py -g test_graph.gfa bfs --start 500 540 1509 --neighborhood_size 100 --output_neighborhood output.gfa`
+  `BubbleGun -g test_graph.gfa bfs --start 500 540 1509 --neighborhood_size 100 --output_neighborhood output.gfa`

 [comment]: <> (### gamdigest)